Demystifying investment docs: What investors expect to see

 If you are an entrepreneur (or a budding one) there’s a good chance some of your friends are too.

-And if so, batting business ideas back and forward between you will be second nature; riffing excitedly together off those lightbulb moments.
-Thinking how good it would be to actually make a go off it together
+And if so, batting business ideas back and forwards between you will be second nature; riffing excitedly together off those lightbulb moments, thinking how good it would be to actually make a go of it together...

-Knowing their skills.
-Having that shorthand that can take years to build.
-Spending more time with them.
-Potentially sharing a great journey and the success you’ve always dreamed of.
+You know their skills.
+You have that shorthand that can take years to build.
+You could spend more time with them, potentially sharing a great journey and the success you’ve always dreamed of.

-And just as likely you will hear that nagging doubt ring in the back of your head: “never work with friends”.
+And it's just as likely you will hear that nagging doubt ring in the back of your head: “Never work with friends”.

 The first “do”, the most important, and one which sets the foundation for the rest: set some ground rules.